gbdev/pandocs/content/Video_Display.md

 ` Bit 7     Auto Increment  (0=Disabled, 1=Increment after Writing)`

 Data can be read/written to/from the specified index address through Register FF69.
-When the Auto Increment Bit is set then the index is automatically incremented after each <write> to FF69.
+When the Auto Increment bit is set then the index is automatically incremented after each <write> to FF69.
 Auto Increment has no effect when <reading> from FF69, so the index must be manually incremented in that case.

+Unlike the following, this register can be accessed outside V-Blank and H-Blank.

 ### FF69 - BCPD/BGPD - CGB Mode Only - Background Palette Data